 Tip #1: Use The Skyscraper Technique

 You’ve got to distinguish between quality traffic and traffic that increases your page counts, but not your bottom line.
-The best place to start looking for that kind of traffic is at people who are looking for information about your product or niche.
-People who are already interested in what you have to offer, but don’t know how to find you.
+The best place to start looking for that kind of traffic is for people who are looking for information about your product or niche.
+People who are already interested in what you have to offer but don’t know how to find you.

 The Skyscraper Technique is a tried and true method for creating a linkable asset.
 Keyword volume for content produced using this technique is typically high, which helps you to generate organic traffic.

 Step 1: Enter Your Product or Category Page Into Google Keyword Planner

 You also want to add in your main category keyword.
 So for a backpack product page, you’d want to enter ‘backpack’ as the keyword.